 A standard clause in any purchase

 The process is very easy.
-A home inspector will go through a checklist and will provide you with a report of the findings of the age, condition, and gaps between current equipment and building codes.
+A home inspector will use a checklist to provide you with a report of the findings of the age, condition, and gaps between current equipment and building codes.

 - Plumbing and electrical